pinga-lab/website/papers/paper-polynomial-eqlayer-2013.md

 a linear regularized inversion.
 Second, we transform the estimated polynomial coefficients of all windows into the physical-property distribution within the whole equivalent layer.
-Finally, we premultiply this distribution by the matrix of Green’s functions associated with the desired transformation to obtain the transformed data.
+Finally, we premultiply this distribution by the matrix of Green's functions associated with the desired transformation to obtain the transformed data.
 The regularized inversion deals with a linear system of equations with dimensions based on the total number of polynomial coefficients within all equivalent-source windows.
 This contrasts with the classical